Gwen + Andy's Kitchen + Dining

 The old kitchen was worn out, with a tricky layout.

-We created a wide casement opening between the kitchen and dining rooms.
-This way, the two rooms are nicely connected, but maintain crucial separations for optimal function.
+We created a wide casement opening between the kitchen and dining rooms to better connect the rooms.

 Tactile + timeless